 The standard advice from college financial aid counselors is to round up all of the grants, scholarships, work study and help from your family that you can before taking out any loans.
 That’s good advice.

-According to latest numbers from The Institute for College Access and Success (TICAS), seven out of 10 graduates of public and nonprofit colleges in the class of 2015 had student loan debt, with an average of $30,100 in loans.
+According to latest numbers from The College Board, close to seven out of 10 graduates of public and nonprofit colleges in the class of 2016 borrowed to get their degree, taking out an average of $28,400 in loans.

 The fact is, only about one in five families are able to foot more than half of the bill for their child’s education, and most expect their children will have to rely on student loans for funding.